minermanNL/Portfolio/information.md

     *   `SubscriptionClient.tsx` displays current status from Supabase.
     *   For managing payment methods or cancellations, the user is typically redirected to the Stripe customer portal.

-This `information.md` file provides a comprehensive overview based on the project's file structure and the initial blueprint, incorporating the recent Stripe and Supabase integration for subscriptions.
+This `information.md` file provides a comprehensive overview based on the project's file structure and the initial blueprint, incorporating the recent Stripe and Supabase integration for subscriptions, and tracking the progress of the asynchronous AI melody generation feature.